Guyana entry requirements for Israel passport holders

 Visa required — no exceptions at the border

 You cannot get a visa on arrival in Guyana.
-You must have a valid visa sticker in your passport before you board your flight.
+You must have an approved e-visa before you board your flight.
 Airlines will check this before allowing you to check in.

 Apply early — processing takes weeks

-Visa processing can take 2–4 weeks or longer.
+E-visa processing can take 2–4 weeks or longer.
 Start the application process at least a month before your trip.
-Delays are common, especially if you need to apply through an embassy in another country.
+Delays are common, so don't wait until the last minute.

 What happens at the border